mayank-meragi/note-copilot/README.md

-<h1 align="center">Infio-Copilot</h1>
+<h1 align="center">Tangent-Copilot</h1>

-**Infio-Copilot is a Cursor-inspired AI assistant for Obsidian that offers smart autocomplete and interactive chat with your selected notes**
+**Tangent-Copilot is a Cursor-inspired AI assistant for Obsidian that offers smart autocomplete and interactive chat with your selected notes**

 <a href="README.md" target="_blank"><b>English</b></a>  |  <a href="README_zh-CN.md" target="_blank"><b>中文</b></a>